Quantumite/smallprox/README.md

 - Compile-time Options
   - These values may be supplied at compile time to configure smallprox
+    - Otherwise edit the default values and recompile
   - `-D_DEBUG`
     - Turn on debugging messages
   - `-DSERVER_IP=127.0.0.1`